-You’ll be brought to a screen with a few other products which you can add to your domain including Privacy and an Email Addresses.
+You’ll be brought to a screen with a few other products which you can add to your domain including Privacy and Email Addresses.
 Check off the additional products that you’d to have.
-If you’d like email setup under the domain you’re purchasing, you can do so by selecting an email plan.
+If you’d like an email set up under the domain you’re purchasing, you can do so by selecting an email plan.

 Then click the continue to cart button.

 On the review page, you can choose how many years you wish to purchase the domain for, anything from one to ten years.
-To make your selection, simply click on the drop down.
+To make your selection, simply click on the dropdown.

 You’ll then need to either select Create Account or Sign In in order to complete the domain purchase.